Photo of Max Cuddy

 Schedule office hours here.

-Maximilian Cuddy is the Earl S. Johnson Instructor in Sociology at MAPSS.
+Maximilian Cuddy (he/him) is an Earl S. Johnson Lecturer in Sociology in MAPSS.
 He holds a PhD in Sociology from the University of Illinois Chicago (UIC), and a BA in Sociology and African American Studies from Temple University.

 He has taught courses on the Sociology of Race, the Sociology of Youth and Childhood, and Black and Latinx Feminist Perspectives on Education.